cferreirobelenguer/NextJS-blog/README.md

 ### images and fonts in folder assets
 ### styles and tailwind config in folder styles

+## Chatbot in footer

+npm i react-simple-chatbot

+## Styles of chatbot with styles-components

+npm i styles-components

 ## Deploy backend with netlify 🚀

 ### $ npm run build